+All key employees, primary management officials and employees and others required under the Compact must be licensed by the Tribe.
 Persons and entities seeking a license may obtain the Gaming Commission application forms at the Gaming Commission office.
 The completed forms, with fees and other required information and attachments must be returned to the Commission office.
-Unless otherwise exempted by the Gaming Commission, or as provided for in the Ordinance or regulations promulgated thereunder, an individual or entity required to be licensed must obtain the required license (regular, temporary, provisional, or conditional) prior to the commencement of their employment at any Tribal Gaming Enterprise.
+Unless otherwise exempted by the Gaming Commission in compliance with all requirements under the Ordinance, IGRA and regulations promulgated thereunder, an individual or entity required to be licensed must obtain the required license (regular, temporary, provisional, or conditional) prior to the commencement of their employment at any Tribal Gaming Enterprise.